-- The Unity in the Community Youth Group: The UC Youth Group (UCYG) was created in September 2017 after an international Youth meeting organised by ATD Europe in the Netherlands.
+- The Unity in the Community Youth Group: The UC Youth Group (UCYG) was created in September 2017 after an international Youth meeting organized by ATD Europe in the Netherlands.
 Young adults involved are from 18 years old to 28 yo.
-It’s first project will end in July 2018.
-It is inspired by the legacy of Martin Luther King and his famous speech: “I have a dream”!
+It’s first project took place in July 2018.
+It was inspired by the legacy of Martin Luther King and his famous speech: “I have a dream”!
 Since then the youth group have had regular meetings and have gone from strength to strength.
 They are currently actively involved in the Socio – Economic discrimination project, and have travelled to Brussels, UK and Poland with it.

 - We mark the International Day for the Eradication of Poverty in Ireland on 17 October, and work with the Irish 17 October Committee to coordinate a commemoration on the Custom House quay in Dublin, making sure that the voice of the poorest are at the heart of this event.
 Visit the Irish 17 October Committee website!

 In 2018 the 17 October Stone or “Human Rights and Poverty Stone” was 10 years old.
 From February to October 2018, ATD Ireland ran the “Your Rights are Written in Stone” project to prepare this 10th anniversary!
 This program was continued into 2019, becoming what is now known as the ‘Corner Stones’ project.
 This year we have already begun preparing for what’s set to be an inspiring event focused on the ‘No Child 2020’ campaign aimed at providing a sustained focus on child welfare and children’s issues, supported by The Irish Times.